 And it turned out to be highly successful!

-A Biopsy of the tumor then showed no active cancer cells.
+A Biopsy of the tumour then showed no active cancer cells.
 As of now, I am being monitored, but don't have any conventional treatment going on, as such.
 But, I continue with my juicing and supplements every day, which has made me write this Survivor Story today.

 It's difficult when life throws lemons at you, but then accepting and making peace with the existing circumstances could make things much better.